seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 <h3><img src="https://seleniumbase.github.io/img/green_logo.png" title="SeleniumBase" width="32" /> Demo Mode:</h3>

-🔵 If any test is moving too fast for your eyes to see what's going on, you can run it in **Demo Mode** by adding ``--demo`` on the command line, which pauses the browser briefly between actions, highlights page elements being acted on, and lets you know what test assertions are happening in real time:
+🔵 If any test is moving too fast for your eyes to see what's going on, you can run it in **Demo Mode** by adding ``--demo`` on the command line, which pauses the browser briefly between actions, highlights page elements being acted on, and lets you know what test assertions are happening in real-time:

 ```bash
 pytest my_first_test.py --demo